brianmaierjr/long-haul/_posts/2015-12-08-bdd-with-jbehave-advanced-tests.md

 # Example tables

 In certain cases it can become necessary to feed different parameter values to the test in order to check different behaviour.
-For example: Let's assume our radio has a display which can display the current station name, but which is limited to 10 characters.
+For example: Let&#8217;s assume our radio has a display which can display the current station name, but which is limited to 10 characters.
 If a station name is longer than 10 characters, the name should be truncated down to 7 characters and appended with three dots.

 This is actually an extension of a parameterized test and can be formulated similarly in the story by using an example table:

 The test will then be executed once for each row in the example table, having the parameter values set to their respective value from the table.

-Let's try this out and extend our `RadioSteps.java` with appropriate methods to match the story:
+Let&#8217;s try this out and extend our `RadioSteps.java` with appropriate methods to match the story:

 Also add the following methods to `Radio.java`:

 If we run our test now, it will fail with the following message:

-{% highlight %}
-org.junit.ComparisonFailure:
+<pre>org.junit.ComparisonFailure:
 Expected :A reall...
-Actual :A really long station name which will definitely not fit into the display
+Actual :A really long station name which will definitely not fit into the display</pre>
-{% endhighlight %}

 Failure of this test is actually a good thing, since it gives us a chance to fix this and immediately check the result of our efforts &#8211; all in the name of test-driven development. 🙂 So let&#8217;s change the previously added  getDisplay()-method to the following: